wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       The term used to describe the output of a :term:`plant` in the context of PID control.

    r-squared

-      A statistical measurement of how well an `OLS (Ordinary Least Squares) fit <https://en.wikipedia.org/wiki/Ordinary_least_squares>`__ predicts a given set of input data.
-It is not impacted by the units of measurement.
-A value of 0.0 is a horrible fit, and 1.0 is a perfect fit.
+      A statistical measurement of how well a model predicts a set of data, representing the fraction of the observed variation in the independent variable that is accurately predicted by the model.
+The value typically runs from 0.0 (a terrible fit, equivalent to just guessing the average value of your independent variable) to 1.0 (a perfect fit).
 See `Coefficient_of_determination <https://en.wikipedia.org/wiki/Coefficient_of_determination>`__ on wikipedia for more info.

    reference
       The desired state.
 This value is used as the reference point for a controller's error calculation.